Best Mattress 2026

 The Silk & Snow Hybrid has a medium-firm feel.

-We also invited Dr. Joe Tedesco, our chief medical product tester and licensed physical therapist, to test the Silk & Snow Hybrid and weigh in.
-He concurred that the Silk & Snow is a solid choice for back sleepers.
+We invited Dr. Joe Tedesco, our chief medical product tester and licensed physical therapist, to test the Silk & Snow Hybrid and weigh in.
+He and the rest of the team agreed that the Silk & Snow is a solid choice for back sleepers.

 “My pelvis sinks into this mattress in the back-sleeping position,” Dr. Tedesco said.
 “However, there is some good support through my legs, so I don’t feel like I’m arched.
 You get a slight posterior pelvic tilt on this bed, which makes it feel like your knees are bent and slightly elevated.
 It’s almost like sleeping with a small pillow under your knees, minus the pressure buildup you might get from having something actually under your knees.”